 - 1. The school as the employer has overall responsibility for ensuring that the School have adequate and appropriate First Aid equipment, facilities and First Aid personnel and for ensuring that the correct First Aid procedures are followed. - 2.
-The Principal delegates to the Site Manager the day to day responsibility for ensuring that there are adequate and appropriate First Aid equipment, facilities and appropriately qualified First Aid personnel available to the School.
-The Site Manager will regularly (at least annually) carry out a First Aid risk Assessment and review the Schools' First Aid needs to ensure that the Schools' First Aid provision is adequate.
-Each site has a nominated first aider. - 3.
-The Principal is responsible for ensuring that all staff and pupils (including those with reading and language difficulties) are aware of, and have access to, this policy. - 4.
+The HR Manager and Office staff have the responsibility for ensuring that there are adequate and appropriate First Aid equipment, facilities and appropriately qualified First Aid personnel available to the School.
+The front office staff for St Pauls Rd and Station Rd are to ensure there is adequate first aid provision and the stock is routinely checked and recorded.
+The PE staff will be responsible for checking stocks and replenish the bags in Bateman St. The implementation of Evolve Accident Book will make the checking of injuries and accidents easier.
+This will provide direct notifications to parents via email.

+Each site has a nominated first aider.

+- 3. The Principal is responsible for ensuring that all staff and pupils (including those with reading and language difficulties) are aware of, and have access to, this policy. - 4.
 The Principal delegates to The Registrar and Data Manager responsibility for collating medical consent forms and important medical information for each pupil and ensuring the forms and information are accessible to staff as necessary. - 5.
 The Principal is responsible for ensuring that staff have the appropriate and necessary First Aid training as required and that they have sufficient understanding, confidence and expertise in relation to First Aid. - 6.
 First Aiders: The Principal is responsible for ensuring that the School have the minimum number of First Aid personnel with reference to the advice given in the HSE First Aid Guidance. - 7.
 In the Early Years Foundation Stage (EYFS) settings all staff must hold a current paediatric First Aid certificate.
 On outings including children from the EYFS there must be at least one person who has a current paediatric First Aid certificate.